abumuawiyah/uidevelopersurgesh/content/blog/library/index.md

 ![w3school table sample](./striped-table.png)

 We can easily tackle this by passing the prop "striped" to the TableComponentRow.
-However it is not always the "easy" thing is the "smart" thing, especially on this case.
+However it is not always the "easy" thing is the "right" thing, especially on this case.
 It's ugly, i must admit it.
 No, WE must admit it.

 ```jsx
 <TableComponent striped>